-$$Adjustment = M-1 = \frac{A-E}{E}Z$$
+Adjustment =

+$$M - 1 = \frac{A - E}{E} Z$$

+.

-When M is less than 1, the adjustment will be negative, or a discount from the class rate.
-When A=0, the insured has no claims.
+When M < 1, the adjustment will be negative, or a discount from the class rate.
+When A = 0, the insured has no claims.
 The "claim-free" discount is thus Z, the credibility.

 Indeed, this may often be the easiest way to measure credibility.
-If we have claim data for two experience periods, with a substantial number of claim-free insureds in the first period, the relative cost of these insureds in the second period, to the average cost for all insureds in the second period, is the empirical claim-free discount and the empirical credibility.
+If we have claim data for two experience periods, with a substantial number of claim-free insureds in the first period, the cost of these insureds in the second period relative to the average cost for all insureds in the second period is the empirical claim-free discount and the empirical credibility.

 The formula for M is a linear function of the insured's actual claim experience.
-It would be theoretically possible for $\dot{M}$ to be some other type of function.
-Other functions do not seem to have been used in actual practice.
+It would theoretically be possible for M to be some other type of function.
+However, other functions do not seem to have been used in actual practice.
 Perhaps the linear function is the most intuitively reasonable function.
 In addition, where a linear function might not be useful, the definition of A is modified.
 For example, it seems unreasonable in some cases to charge the entire amount of a large claim; very often, the maximum chargeable claim size is limited in some manner.
 An advantage of the linear formulation comes in the estimation and interpretation of Z.

-Merit rating plans differ in defining A, in calculating E, and in determining Z. The usual process is to first define A, or what data is to be used for the insured's claim experience.
-Once this is done, E usually can be handled in a straightforward manner; it represents the class average claim experience for the given definition of A.
+Merit rating plans differ in defining A, in calculating E, and in determining Z. The usual process is to first define A, or what data are to be used for the insured's claim experience.
+Once this is done, E usually can be handled in a straightforward manner; it represents the class average claim experience for the given definition of A. The specification of Z can be done in at least three ways: (1) Ad hoc, (2) risk theory, and (3) direct estimation.